sourabh94/aws-code-build/README.md

 Terraform build : terraform apply or destroy using code build.

-CloudFormation Validation : In Progress, not yet uploaded.
+CloudFormation Validation : pre deployment validation for syntax and security checks.